bluesway/onepluslauncher/README.md

 | seat_available | *true* if there is still available seats for new app widget in *Shelf*     |

 ## Limitation
-* to prevent malicious applicaiton messed up user's *Shelf*, before engeging with the External Widget Provider, application owner requires to notify Launcher team to unlock the restriction for your application's package name
+* to prevent malicious applicaiton messed up user's *Shelf*, before engeging with the **External Widget Provider**, application owner requires to notify Launcher team to unlock the restriction for your application's package name

 # Implement *General Card* with Shelf SDK
 Normal Card